-Red Elderberry will grow to be about 10 feet tall at maturity, with a spread of 8 feet.
+Red Elderberry will grow to be about 12 feet tall at maturity, with a spread of 15 feet.
 It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America.
+This species is native to parts of North America.